 Trip Tips: Riverfront Minneapolis

-Getting there: The downtown side of the river is a four-block walk down Chicago Avenue from the Metrodome stop of the Hiawatha light-rail line.
+Getting there: The downtown side of the river is a four-block walk from the Downtown East (Vikings stadium) stop of the Blue and Green light-rail lines.

 Touring: It's a very pleasant 3˝-mile loop by foot, bicycle or in-line skates from the Stone Arch Bridge to the Plymouth Bridge, through Boom and Nicollet islands.

-Walking tours: Mill City Museum gives riverfront walking tours from June through September.
-Fee includes museum admission.
-Reserve at 612-341-7555.
+Walking tours: Mill City Museum gives riverfront walking tours.
+The fee includes museum admission.

 © Beth Gauper